dev-phantom/panda-template/readme.md

 You can find the source code for Panda Backend on [GitHub](https://github.com/dev-phantom/backend-template).

+## Open Source

+Panda Backend is an open-source project.
+You are encouraged to explore, contribute, and use it in your own projects.
+We welcome contributions from the community to make Panda Backend even better!

 ## Homepage

 For more information and updates, visit the [Panda Backend Homepage](https://github.com/dev-phantom/backend-template).